Chia-Network/chia-docs/docs/primitives/cats.md

 | CAT Mod Hash                | The hash of the CAT before anything is curried.             |
 | CAT Mod Hash Hash           | The hash of the CAT mod hash.                               |
 | CAT TAIL Program Hash       | The hash of the TAIL program that was curried into the CAT. |

+## Conclusion

+CATs are a great way to create tokens that represent divisible assets or currencies on top of the Chia blockchain.
+They can be used to represent stablecoins, tickets, store credit, and many other things.